open-field-language/open-field-language/README.md

 This repo contains source code for [Open Field Language](http://open-field-language.com).

-Feel free to use it as a scaffold/boilerplate for a Flutter web site.
+Feel free to use it as a scaffold/boilerplate/template for a Flutter web site.

 ## Contribute

 Contributions are appreciated.
 See [the rules](https://open-field-language.com/#/rules)
 and [how to contribute](https://open-field-language.com/#/contribute).

+## Code style

+We follow https://dart.dev/effective-dart and rules specific for this project:

+### Leading underscore in file name.

+Differentiate files that are not referenced by code outside of file's folder by leading '_'.

 ## Web Site